 Here is a little history and some interesting figures to think about.
 In 1947 the pet cat population was approximately 4 million and as of 2017/2018 it had grown to around 94.6 million!
+This statistic has remained fairly steady over the last year.
 Back in the 1940's cats were rarely kept inside and had a job just like other farm animals.
 They were able to use their natural instincts/behaviors to roam and hunt while at the same time protecting the crop storage areas from small critters such as rats and mice.
 With the invention of "Kitty Litter" by Ed Lowe in 1947, with a little help from his neighbor Kaye Draper who needed a solution for her indoor cat urine problem, the popularity of keeping cats indoors as companion animals increased.
 With the constant refining of his products over the years ("Kitty Litter" and "Tidy Cat") and some smart marketing more companies caught on.
 Companies in the cat business preyed on people's love for their animals and habit of humanizing them.
 So we began giving our pets the same healthy foods, supplements, health care, and comforts we would give ourselves and children.
 The cat population soared, out numbering pet dogs by 8.2 million in 2011 at a population of 86.4 million.
 These figures do not even include the number homeless ones out wandering the streets a.k.a. feral cats.
 That figure was around 60-100 million in 2012, but that is an almost impossible figure to calculate.

 With the popularity of owning cats as pets increasing people often get them as gifts or just don't understand what it takes to have a cat in their home.
 It is often thought that owning a cat is easier than owning a dog and that they don't need as much space, etc. While that's true in some respects, there are other behavioral and health issues to deal with that are unique to cats.
 It's for these reasons and others, such as the breakup of a family or moving to a location that does not permit cats, that they are often given to shelters, rescues, rehomed, and unfortunately, often abandoned to fend for themselves.
 This abandonment is what has led to high populations of feral cats and this leads to a whole host of issues.
 There are also many kind hearted people out there trying to do the right thing who offer food and shelter to these feral cats, but while that helps to save lives it also contributes to the problem at the same time.
 So here in lies the conflict, how do we live in harmony with these feral felines?